Is your organisation future-fit..?

 Why subscribe?

-Creating a future-fit culture means developing new attitudinal and behavioural muscles that enable, embed, and empower iterative sense making, decision making & action taking throughout the organisation.
+Creating a future-fit culture means developing new attitudinal and behavioural muscles that enable, embed, and empower iterative sense making, decision making, and action taking throughout the organisation.

 The main barrier to developing these muscles is legacy embedded tacit knowledge that’s accumulated in the organisation over time1 and which underpins current attitudes and behaviours rooted in, and systemically reinforced by, people’s mindsets.2